 In the 1980s, the Bonstetten antenna tower was safeguarded with two separate chain-link fences like the tower at Reese Barracks.

-9) Snack Bar & Service Station at the Autobahn junction Augsburg East.
+9) EES Snack Bar & Service Station at the Autobahn junction Augsburg East.
 The long main building (resting place) was constructed at the same time as the Reichsautobahn (finished 1938).
 The U.S. drawing is dated February 1966, and shows the U.S. annexes to the Service Station.
 A similar station was constructed at the Leipheim junction (both demolished).
+The photo below shows the Autobahn Service Station in the 1950s (due to the location of the access road, the POV is stopping against the Autobahn´s direction of travel and has to turn over for driving to Munich).
+Walter Elkins of usarmygermany kindly provided this photo which was only discovered 2018.

 10) Augsburg Guest Houses at the southwest of Sheridan Kaserne.